American Financial Group (AFG)

 - Products and services are facing significant credit quality challenges during this cycle as book value per share has declined by 4.8% annually over the last five years

-- On the bright side, its market-beating return on equity illustrates that management has a knack for investing in profitable ventures
+- A bright spot is that its market-beating return on equity illustrates that management has a knack for investing in profitable ventures

 Why There Are Better Opportunities Than American Financial Group